-Mattel Inc. (MAT) is asking the same appeals court panel that two years ago concluded the Barbie doll would thrive on competition to now reverse a $310 million jury verdict won by Bratz doll maker MGA Entertainment Inc.
+Mattel Inc. (MAT:US) is asking the same appeals court panel that two years ago concluded the Barbie doll would thrive on competition to now reverse a $310 million jury verdict won by Bratz doll maker MGA Entertainment Inc.

 Mattel is scheduled to present its case today in Pasadena, California, before the three-judge U.S Court of Appeals panel that undid Mattel’s earlier trial victory giving the company almost complete ownership of its rival’s Bratz dolls.
 The panel ruled then that the world’s largest toymaker couldn’t claim a monopoly “over fashion dolls with a bratty look or attitude.”